 Our mission is to save as many kitesurfing sails as possible from ending up in landfills.

 We execute our mission by transforming or "up-cycling" kite sails into delightful tote bags and accessories.
 The nylon properties of kites make them tough and durable, lightweight and water-resistant.
 However, they can take generations to decompose.
 The epic journey of each kite we save gets a new breath of life and can continue to live on and sail on.
 Each bag becomes a one-of-a kind conversation piece that inspires surf, recycling and aloha!
 Our upcycled Sailbags are all cut, hand-washed, sewn and sourced in Maui.
 From the ocean to your shoulder, we hope you enjoy Sailbags Maui products for many more adventures to come. . .
 Sail on!

 Geri Emata is a maker, an artist, and a mother of three lil ladies.
 She grew up surrounded by music and crafting.
-Geri was in the craft fair circuit in her youth working in her momʻs booth, eventually selling her own line of plastic lanyard keychains.
-With the arts and entrepeneurship framing her upbringing, sheʻs been an entertainer and creative ever since.
+Geri was in the craft fair circuit in her youth working alongside her mom at her craft events, eventually selling her own line of plastic lanyard keychains (remember those?!).
+With the arts and entrepreneurship framing her upbringing, sheʻs been a creator ever since.

-Geri currently resides in Wailuku, Maui with her family of five, two dogs, and a turtle.
+Geri currently resides in Wailuku, Maui with her family of five, two dogs, a turtle, and two chicks.
 Wailuku also serves as the Sailbags Maui base.
 Geri is also a writer, co-owner of The Peek-a-Bows, and a Marketing Specialist.
 Her creations continue to be inspired by the culture and people of Hawaiʻi.
 E mālama kekahi i kekahi.
 E mālama i ka ʻāina.